Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-java-quickstart.md

         ///...
         ```

-    3. V rámci `intercept` funkce, vytváření proměnných pro vaši žádost.
-Použití `Request.Builder()` na vaši žádost o sestavení.
-Přidat klíč předplatného.
-Chcete `Ocp-Apim-Subscription-Key` záhlaví a vraťte se `chain.proceed()` na objekt žádosti.
+    3. Within the `intercept` function, create variables for your request.
+Use `Request.Builder()` to build your request.
+Add your subscription key to the `Ocp-Apim-Subscription-Key` header, and return `chain.proceed()` on the request object.

         ```java
         //...